-While several partnership approaches have been developed over the years traditionally the above owners and managers of facilities have mostly operated in isolation.
+While a number of partnership approaches have been developed over the years traditionally the above owners and managers of facilities have mostly operated in isolation.
 It is important to understand how these roles are changing and the implications of those changes.